AB7zz/DeThreads/README.md

 User-Controlled Data:
 Challenge: Centralized systems compromise user data privacy and control.
-DeThread Solution: Decentralization empowers users, ensuring control over their data and
+DeThread Solution: Decentralization empowers users, ensuring control over their data.

+## Challenges we ran into

+### Obstacle
+The initial plan was to build the entire comment thread and associated features within the extension.
+However, integrating blockchain tools posed a significant challenge due to limited support.

+### Solution: Using an IFrame Approach Mimicing an extension
+To Overcome this Challenge we developed a dedicated website for the comment thread and blockchain integration, accessed seamlessly through iframes, ensured users experience the benefits of blockchain without compromising usability.
+This approach provided a flexible and scalable architecture, overcoming limitations for unfiltered conversations within the extension.

 ## Installation